History of Pomerania (1945–present): Polish part of Pomerania - Szczecin Voivodship

 The Soviet Army kept proving grounds and naval bases in Pomerania; the areas were excluded from Polish jurisdiction until 1992.
 Russia used the area to store nuclear warheads.

 In the summer of 1945, the Soviets started to dissolve their administrative institutions in Pomerania.
 In 14 towns, the civilian administration was handed over to Polish officials.

 In October, the counties of Stettin and Swinemünde were handed over to Polish administration.
-The areas on the Oder's left bank (Pölitz area) stayed under Soviet control until 1946.
+The areas on the Oder's left bank (Police area) stayed under Soviet control until 1946.
 There, a provisional Soviet county was set up on order of marshal Zhukov, where 25,000 Germans had to completely deconstruct an industrial facility used to produce synthetic fuels.
-Also the Stettin port stayed directly under Soviet control, and was only handed over to Poland from February 1946 to September 1947, officially only in May 1954.
+Also the Szczecin port stayed directly under Soviet control, and was only handed over to Poland from February 1946 to September 1947, officially only in May 1954.
 The Oder waterway was handed over to Poland in September 1946.
 Farmland and estates were handed over until 1949 - in February 1946, half of the farmland was still Soviet property.

 The Red Army started to increase the withdrawal of troops from the Polish part of Pomerania in the fall of 1945.

 Polonization

-With its eastern territories (the Kresy) annexed by the Soviet Union, Poland was effectively moved westwards and its area reduced by almost 20% (from 389,000 km² to 312,000 km²).
+With its eastern territories (the Kresy) annexed by the Soviet Union, Poland was effectively moved westwards and its area reduced by almost 20% (from 389,000 km2 to 312,000 km2).
 With the establishment of the People's Republic of Poland followed sweeping changes in population, a "repatriation" of millions that resulted in what Geoffrey Hosking describes as "the biggest population exchange in European history."
 Germans, Ukrainians and others who were not perceived as Polish were shuffled out of the new boundaries, while the Poles east of the Curzon line were shuffled in.
 The picture of the new western and northern territories being recovered Piast territory was used to forge Polish settlers and "repatriates" arriving there into a coherent community loyal to the new regime.

 Largely excepted from the expulsions of Germans were the "autochthons", close to three million ethnically Slavic inhabitants of Pomerania, the Kashubians and Slovincians, of whom however many did not identify with Polish nationality.
 The Polish government aimed to retain as many "autochthons" as possible for propaganda purposes, as their presence on former German soil was used to indicate the intrinsic "Polishness" of the area and justify its incorporation into the Polish state as "recovered" territories.
 "Verification" and "national rehabilitation" processes were set up to reveal a "dormant Polishness" and to determine which were redeemable as Polish citizens; few were actually expelled The "autochthons" not only disliked the subjective and often arbitrary verification process, but they also faced discrimination even after completing it, such as the Polonization of their names.